 If it’s Friday afternoon is pizza and red wine time.
 As usual, my lectin free, grain free, gluten free pizzas are made with Simple Mills pizza dough flour mix, and I’m so happy with it I don’t feel like changing it.
 But I go crazy with the toppings and try to make it different each time.
 These days I’m obsessed with Zaatar – after I finally found sumac in one of the supermarkets here in Dallas.
 I skipped the basil pesto that has been a staple ingredient for my plant paradox compliant pizzas, and made a zaatar mix as a base.
 Cheese was Buffalo Mozzarella and toppings were Italian Porchetta, and arugula and pickled red onion salad.
-Everything just goes really well together.
+Everything just goes really well together in this white pizza.

 My zaatar and pickled red onion obsession